splunk/sck-otel/README.md

 # Splunk Connect for Kubernetes-OpenTelemetry

+> This project is currently in **BETA**.
+We welcome your questions, feedback and contributions!
+Please open an issue and ask a question, tell us what you think or about any problems you ran into.
+The incremental features included in this repo will be folded into the [Splunk OpenTelemetry Connector](https://github.com/signalfx/splunk-otel-collector) and [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) projects.
+Your input is part of our efforts to make a better product.

 Splunk Connect for Kubernetes-OpenTelemetry provides a way to import and search your Kubernetes logging data in your Splunk platform deployment.
 Splunk Connect for Kubernetes-OpenTelemetry supports importing and searching your kubernetes logs on the following kubernetes distributions:

 * Amazon Elastic Kubernetes Service (Amazon EKS)